A House of Dynamite: Production

-In May 2024, it was announced that Kathryn Bigelow would be directing a thriller film for Netflix, her first feature film since Detroit (2017).
+In May 2024, it was announced that Kathryn Bigelow would direct a thriller film for Netflix, her first feature film since Detroit (2017).
 In June, Idris Elba, Rebecca Ferguson, Gabriel Basso, Jared Harris, and Greta Lee joined the cast.
 In August, Tracy Letts and Moses Ingram joined.
 In September, Anthony Ramos, Brian Tee, Jonah Hauer-King, Kyle Allen, Francesca Carpanini, Abubakr Ali, Malachi Beasley, Aminah Nieves, and Jason Clarke joined the cast of the film.
 In October, Gbenga Akinnagbe joined the cast.
-On October 24, it was reported that filming had begun in Trenton, New Jersey.
-In early December, it was reported that the film was in post-production.